Galapagos Red Bat

 If you see a Red Bat on the ground, don't touch it.
 They will bite and this can lead to infection.

-Highlights where the Galapagos Red Bat can be seen
+Spots where the Galapagos Red Bat can be observed

 El Chato Giant Tortoise Reserve